Spring home maintenance checklist for property managers: 10+ ways to make your business blossom [Free Download]

 Gaps in windows are also susceptible to freezing and thawing throughout the winter, potentially causing air leaks.
 Inspect the caulking around your doors and windows for any gaps, cracks, or signs of leaks and replace any damaged caulking with new caulk or weatherstripping.

-This will ultimately reduce heating or air conditioning needed in the warmer months and save you energy and reduce your carbon footprint.
+This will ultimately reduce the heating or air conditioning needed in the warmer months and save energy, as improper HVAC installation alone can increase household energy use by around 30%.
 It also doubles as a great opportunity to check and replace your window screens as necessary.

 If you’re in a tornado-prone area, consider investing in storm shutters and impact-resistant windows and doors, including garage doors, which are a common weak spot in a property’s defense against tornadoes.